Spectral flow of monopole insertion in topological insulators: Non-abelian monopole translations

 of unitary operators on $L^2(\RM^d,\CM^{2N})$.
 Proposition~\ref{prop-MonTrans} below shows that these operators are translations, modified by a local matrix multiplication.
-This is similar to the magnetic translations where the multiplication is merely by an abelian phase factor (see {\it e.g.} \cite{Ara}), and therefore we also call $e^{\imath t \nabla^\alpha_v}$, non-abelian monopole translations associated to the Wu-Yang monopole.
-Moreover, the proposition shows that the non-abelian monopole translations in different directions are connected by a unitary transformation which invokes a representation of the orthogonal group $\mbox{\rm O}(d)$ that we first need to describe in some detail.
+This is similar to the magnetic translations where the multiplication is merely by an abelian phase factor (see {\it e.g.} \cite{Ara}), and therefore we also call $e^{t \nabla^\alpha_v}$ the non-abelian monopole translations.
+Moreover, the following proposition shows that the non-abelian monopole translations in different directions are connected by a unitary transformation which invokes the Spin-representation of the special orthogonal group $\mbox{\rm SO}(d)$ described in Subsection~\ref{sec-Pin}.